CSIRT-SK/viruschecker/docs/driver/drivers-on-linux.md

 #### 1.2.2 Install Java and copy the driver

-The driver application requires Java 8 or newer.
+The driver application requires JRE 8 or newer.
 The free and open source Java distributions like OpenJDK are fully sufficient.

 ```bash